Crowd size forces Louisiana to postpone hearing on proposed ammonia plant

 As residents flowed into the small room at the public library in St. Rose, many said they had just learned about the $4.6 billion plant from the flyers.

-The facility would be adjacent to the International-Matex Tank Terminals site in St. Rose and the historically black community of Elkinsville.
+The facility would be adjacent to the International-Matex Tank Terminals site in St. Rose and the historically Black community of Elkinsville.
 The community has been complaining about releases and smells at IMTT for years and are suspicious of the new facility, which plans to store its ammonia at IMTT and use some of that facility’s infrastructure.

 This is the site of the proposed St. Charles Clean Fuels plant, a massive $4.6 billion facility that would produce blue ammonia.
 (Google Maps)